google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/android-pay.md

 * `supportedMethods: [ 'https://android.com/pay' ]`: Indicate this is a payment method using Android Pay.
 * `data`: These are Android Pay specific values which are not yet standardized.
-    * `merchantId`: The Android Pay Merchant ID you have obtained by [signing up to Android Pay](https://androidpay.developers.google.com/signup).
+    * `merchantId`: The Android Pay Merchant ID you obtained by [signing up to Android Pay](https://androidpay.developers.google.com/signup).
     * `environment:'TEST'`: Add this if you are testing with Android Pay.
 The generated gateway token will be invalid.
     * `allowedCardNetworks`: Provide an array of credit card networks that constitute a valid Android Pay response.
 It accepts "AMEX", "DISCOVER", "MASTERCARD" and "VISA".
     * `paymentMethodTokenizationParameters`: